strategineer/personal-website/content/blog/2025-01-23/index.md

 It didn't disappoint.
 You can expect players to encounter psychic pigs, laughing liches, book-worms, robotic peacock butlers, cannibal critics (they eat artists), I could go on.

-As long as your players are open-minded enough to play in this off-beat fantasy setting then the Maze of the Blue Medusa would be a great choice to include in your next OSR campaign.
+As long as your players are open-minded enough to play in this off-beat fantasy setting, then the Maze of the Blue Medusa would be a great choice to include in your next OSR campaign.

 It executes this weird vibe so well that even though the megadungeon isn't perfect --- what it does do well is so unique which more than makes up for its minor failings.